WalletConnect/walletconnect-docs/docs/android/web3wallet/installation.md

 # Installation

 Kotlin implementation of Web3Wallet for Android applications.
+This SDK is developed in Kotlin and usable in both Java and Kotlin files.

 Android Core ![Maven Central](https://img.shields.io/maven-central/v/com.walletconnect/android-core)